GouthamGopu/InstaVibe/README.md

-# InstaVibe Clone
+# InstaVibe

-A full-stack InstaVibe clone built with modern web technologies like React, Node.js, Express, MongoDB, and Socket.IO for real-time chatting.
+A full-stack InstaVibe   built with modern web technologies like React, Node.js, Express, MongoDB, and Socket.IO for real-time chatting.
 This project replicates key features of InstaVibe such as user authentication, posting images, following users, liking posts, and a real-time chat system.

 ## Features